 - make a final decision to accept or deny the short sale, and notify the borrower of such decision, within 60 calendar days after receipt of the complete loss mitigation package.

-Moreover, additional guidelines go into effect November 1, 2012, which include:
+Moreover, additional guidelines effective November 1, 2012, include:

 - Providing a streamlined short sale program for those borrowers who are most in need, namely, those borrowers who have missed several mortgage payments, have low credit scores, and are facing serious financial hardships.
 In these cases, the documentation required to show need will be reduced or eliminated.